 Become familiar with accessibility settings

 Did you know that you can enlarge the text of your iOS, Android, and Windows devices?
 What about applying a color filter to make things easier to see?
 Becoming familiar with accessibility settings and how they may interact with a product is very important.
-I have encountered many apps that have large text not display correctly ot that don’t use alt text for images.
+I have encountered many apps that have large text not display correctly or that don’t use alt text for images.
 Some apps straight up will not open.
 By learning common accessibility settings, developers can make sure their products are accessible to those with disabilities.
-Read my app accessibility checklist here, and check out my preferred accessibility settings for devices below:

 Watch Microsoft’s GAAD video